AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 ### Content Management {#user-interface-content-management}

-In the content management section, you can view your content templates and fragments.
+In the **Content management** section, you can view your content templates and fragments.

 * **Content templates** - For an accelerated and improved design process, you can create standalone templates to easily reuse custom content across [!DNL Adobe Campaign].
 Only available for emails, this functionality enables content-oriented users to work on standalone templates so that marketing users can reuse and adapt them inside their own email campaigns.
 Learn more in [this section](../email/create-email-templates.md).